Azure/kubeflow-labs/7-hyperparam-sweep/README.md

 ## Exercise

 ### Creating and Deploying the Chart
-In this excercise, you will create a new Helm chart that will deploy a number of `TfJobs` as well as a TensorBoard instance.
+In this exercise, you will create a new Helm chart that will deploy a number of `TfJobs` as well as a TensorBoard instance.

 Here is what our `values.yaml` file could look like for example (you are free to go a different route):